richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-coroutines.markdown

   });
 {% endhighlight %}

-This time, the same process will occur and the code will execute asynchronously, waiting for each ajax request to complete before continuing, but the code be read and reasoned about in a synchronous manner.
+This time, the same process will occur and the code will execute asynchronously, waiting for each ajax request to complete before continuing, but the code can be read and reasoned about in a synchronous manner.
 Pretty sweet, huh?
 Note that since Promise.coroutine() returns a promise, any errors that occur within the coroutine function can be caught by appending a single .catch() to the function invocation.
 On top of that, we've regained the ability to use return statements!
 We could easily do something like this:

 {% highlight javascript linenos %}
   var Promise = require('bluebird');